mpalmer/derparse/README.md

 for my own purposes -- mainly sequences, integers, octet strings, and to a lesser extent OIDs.
-In particular, it's important to note that `DerParse` is for ***DER*** structures, so any BER-specific things like indefinite lengths are not, and probably will not, be supported.
-Support for additional ASN.1 types are welcomed via a well-tested PR.
+In particular, it's important to note that `DerParse` is for ***DER*** structures, so any BER-specific things like indefinite lengths are not, and probably will never, be supported.
+Support for rendering additional ASN.1 types into specific Ruby objects are welcomed via a well-tested PR.

 # Security